2 to 2.5 years part-time

 Please complete the Register your interest form to receive further information about our direct application opportunities.

-If your circumstances change, you can exit the Masters with a Graduate Certificate of Professional Practice (Digital Learning) and graduate on successful completion of the requirements for that course.
+If your circumstances change, you can exit the Masters with a Graduate Certificate of Digital Learning Leadership and graduate on successful completion of the requirements for that course.

 Arts and Education Student Services and Enrolment Enquiries